 Powerful breaking waves have the potential to bring out the big kid in all of us.
 They are one of the most exciting and impressive features of our UK and Irish coastlines and they are the primary force shaping coastal change.

-It’s important for anyone who visits the coast to know the basics about waves so that they can keep themselves and others safe.
+One of the crucial elements of sea safety and for anyone who visits the coast, is to know the basics about waves so that they can keep themselves and others safe.

 Waves are formed by friction when the wind blows across the surface of the sea, causing a swell as water particles rotate and move forwards.
 They can also be caused by seismic activity.